danialbagheri/Core-API/README.md

 - `LOST_PRODUCT_IMAGE_PATH`
   - If a product doesn't have a product image, this image will be used.
   - It should be manually uploaded somewhere inside the media directory.
-  - If its path is `media/foo/bar.jpg`, this variable should be set to `/media/foo/bar.jpg`.
+  - If media files are being served locally and its path is `media/foo/bar.jpg`, this variable should be set to `/media/foo/bar.jpg`.
+  - If media files are being served by AWS, this variable should be the complete url of the image.
 - `INSTAGRAM_IMAGES_PATH`
   - This is the directory containing all the instagram images.
   - It should be manually uploaded somewhere inside the media directory.